 7. Site Observation

 With a main contractor selected, your project now enters into the construction phase.
-The importance of a thorough and robust set of documents, produced in the previous stages, becomes evident here – it allows for a smooth and efficient construction process, avoiding unnecessary delays or cost overruns.
+The importance of a thorough and robust set of documents, produced in the previous phases, becomes evident here – it allows for a smooth and efficient construction process, avoiding unnecessary delays or cost overruns.

-During this stage of work, we carry out site visits to monitor the construction and ensure it is in accordance with the construction documents, the performance criteria required for your project, and is of the desired high level of quality.
+During this phase of work, we carry out site visits to monitor the construction and ensure it is in accordance with the construction documents, the performance criteria required for your project, and is of the desired high level of quality.

-Construction is the most critical stage of your project, and we work collaboratively with your builder to ensure your project’s success.
+Construction is the most critical phase of your project, and we work collaboratively with your builder to ensure your project’s success.
 We help the builders with technical interpretation of the documents, provide clarification to site queries, and work closely with the builder to find the best resolutions to any unexpected site issues that may arise during construction.

 8. Contract Administration